camunda-community-hub/micronaut-camunda-platform-7/README.md

 ### Connection Pool with HikariCP

 This integration uses HikariCP as a database connection pool to optimize performance.
-By default, the following configuration applies
+By default, the following configuration is applied:
 * `datasources.default.minimum-idle: 10`
 * `datasources.default.maximum-pool-size: 50`